 State and local governments are eager to evaluate and ensure that bioretention facilities constructed under Ecology’s Stormwater Management Manual for Western Washington attain the desired performance.

-- The City of Olympia is leading the project to evaluate facilities built to the 2012 bioretention design standard.
+- Phase II of the project is led by the City of Olympia to evaluate facilities built using the 2012 bioretention design standard.

 Both projects will assess performance of the facilities to capture, infiltrate stormwater runoff.
 Results will be compared to model predictions.
 The findings will provide feedback on design, construction, maintenance, or modeling that impact the hydrologic performance of bioretention facilities.